 I realize it’s kind of confusing to keep track of which site you go to for what thing.
 Here’s the answer: The Midst Substack is our focus now.
 You’ll be able to view some of our content in full on jumbleandflow.com for the time being, while we’re building the-midst.com.

 I appreciate your support and look forward to hearing from you soon.
-Feel free to contact me directly at email@example.com or share your feedback here in comments.
+Feel free to contact me directly at firstname.lastname@example.org or share your feedback here in comments.
+You can also follow The Midst here on Instagram.

 P.S.
 What should we call ourselves?
 Midsters?